Probate Lawyer in Des Moines, IAExperienced Assistance With Probate

 How Long Does It Take to Probate an Estate?

 The length of an estate settlement can vary based on a lot of factors, but most take anywhere from a few months to a year.
-If the deceased has ongoing income following their death or an especially large estate, it may take the Law Group of Iowa longer to settle everything.
-The same goes for any probate lawyer in Des Moines, IA, if the family frequently quarrels over assets.
+If the deceased has ongoing income following their death or an especially large estate, it may take our estate planning lawyer longer to settle everything.
+The same goes for any probate attorney in Des Moines, IA, if the family frequently quarrels over assets.

 Does a Last Will Need to Be Notarized?